Louis-Ferdinand Céline: Exile in Denmark (1945–1951)

 In November 1945 the new French government applied for Céline's extradition for collaboration, and the following month he was arrested and imprisoned at Vestre Prison by the Danish authorities pending the outcome of the application.
 He was released from prison in June 1947 on the condition that he would not leave Denmark.
 Céline's books had been withdrawn from sale in France, and he was living off a hoard of gold coins which he had hidden in Denmark before the war.
-In 1948 he moved to a farmhouse on the coast of the Great Belt owned by his Danish lawyer where he worked on the novels which were to become Féerie pour une autre fois (1952, tr Fable for Another Time) and Normance (1954).
+In 1948 he moved to a farmhouse on the coast of the Great Belt owned by his Danish lawyer where he worked on the novels which were to become Féerie pour une autre fois (1952, Fable for Another Time) and Normance (1954).

 The French authorities tried Céline in absentia for activities harmful to the national defence.
-He was found guilty in February 1951 and sentenced to one year's jail, a fine of 50,000 francs and confiscation of half his property.
+He was found guilty in February 1951 and sentenced to one year in jail, a fine of 50,000 francs, and confiscation of half his property.
 In April a French military tribunal granted him an amnesty based on his status as a disabled war veteran.
 In July he returned to France.

 Final years in France (1951–1961)

 Back in France, Céline signed a contract with the publisher Gallimard to republish all his novels.
-Céline and Lucette bought a villa in Meudon, on the southwestern outskirts of Paris, where Céline was to live for the remainder of his life.
+Céline and Lucette bought a villa in Meudon on the southwestern outskirts of Paris where Céline was to live for the remainder of his life.
 He registered as a doctor in 1953 and set up a practice in his Meudon home, while Lucette established a dance school on the top floor.

-Céline's first post-war novels Féerie pour une autre fois and Normance received little critical attention and sold poorly.
+Céline's first postwar novels, Féerie pour une autre fois and Normance, received little critical attention and sold poorly.
 However, his 1957 novel D'un château l'autre, a chronicle of his time in Sigmaringen, attracted considerable media and critical interest and revived the controversy over his wartime activities.
 The novel was a modest commercial success, selling close to 30,000 copies in its first year.
-A sequel Nord was published in 1960 to generally favourable reviews.
-Céline completed a second draft of his final novel Rigodon on 30 June 1961.
+A sequel, Nord, was published in 1960 to generally favourable reviews.
+Céline completed a second draft of his final novel, Rigodon, on 30 June 1961.
 He died at home of a ruptured aneurysm the following day.

 Antisemitism, fascism and collaboration

-Céline's first two novels contained no overt antisemitism.
-However, his polemical books Bagatelles pour un massacre (Trifles for a Massacre) (1937) and L'École des cadavres (The School of Corpses) (1938) are characterised by antisemitism, and also Céline's attachment to many of the same ideas that French fascists had been propagating since 1924.
-While Céline's antisemitism was generally welcomed by the French far Right, some, such as Brasillach, were concerned that its crudity might be counterproductive.
-Nevertheless, biographer Frédéric Vitoux concludes that: "through the ferocity of his voice and the respect in which it was held, Céline had made himself the most popular and most resounding spokesman of pre-war antisemitism."
+While Céline's first two novels contained no overt antisemitism, his polemical books Bagatelles pour un massacre (Trifles for a Massacre) (1937) and L'École des cadavres (The School of Corpses) (1938) were virulently antisemitic.
+Céline's antisemitism was generally welcomed by the French far-right, but some such as Brasillach were concerned that its crudity might be counterproductive.
+Nevertheless, biographer Frédéric Vitoux concludes that: "through the ferocity of his voice and the respect in which it was held, Céline had made himself the most popular and most resounding spokesman of prewar antisemitism."